ehlesp/smallab-k8s-pve-guide/G033 - Deploying services 02 ~ Ghost - Part 4 - Ghost server.md

 ## Ghost server Kustomize subproject's folders

-As with the other components, you need a folder structure to contain the Ghost server Kustomize subproject:
+As with the other components, you need a folder structure to contain the resources part of the Ghost server Kustomize subproject:

 ~~~sh
 $ mkdir -p $HOME/k8sprjs/ghost/components/server-ghost/{configs,resources,secrets}
 ~~~

-Notice that, unlike for the other components, there is no `configs` folder here.
-This is because the single configuration file required for setting up Ghost will be treated as a secret.
-[Learn why in the next section](#ghost-server-configuration-file).

 ## Ghost server configuration file